Frequently Asked Questions

 This service may take up to six weeks to begin.
 Also, due to the varying procedures to prepare, process, and forward the bank withdrawal information to the Funds, there may be periodic delays between the time of the bank withdrawal and the time your money reaches the appropriate Fund.

-- Visit Account Access to log into your account.
+Visit My Account to log into your account.

-- Fill out our Automatic Investment Plan (AIP) form.
+Fill out our Automatic Investment Plan (AIP) form.
 This form may also be used to begin an AIP or to change your banking information.
-Please mail the completed form to Domini Impact Investments, P.O.
-Box 9785, Providence, RI 02940.
+Please mail the completed form to Domini Funds, P.O.
+Box 46707, Cincinnati, OH 45246-0707.

 To change the registration on an account, you must send us a letter of instruction with a Medallion Signature Guarantee, which is signed by all current shareholders and explains the change.
 To change the tax identification number, you must also fill out a new account application and attach it to the letter.
 A Medallion Signature Guarantee is a guarantee by a financial institution that your signature is genuine and that the financial institution accepts liability for any forgery.
 You may obtain a Medallion Signature Guarantee at your local commercial bank or a brokerage firm that is a member of the New York Stock Exchange.